Dhanuir/myportfolio/README.md

 ## Maya Toolkit
-Includes a wide variety of tools to make the job easier for artists and technical workers. <br />
+A wide variety of tools to make the job easier for artists and technical workers. <br />
 I always try to make it as simple as possible and only add a single button per tool if possible. <br />

 ## Face & body mocap setup in Unreal Engine